 - 1. One (1) day of leave with pay each year is granted to an employee for personal matters which require the employee's absence during school hours.
 This leave may be accumulated up to five (5) days, including leave earned under Article 6, A.15. - 2.
 Except in emergency situations, this leave is not subject to principal approval, however the employee must submit a special leave slip to his or her supervisor at least three (3) days prior to the date the leave will be taken.
-The teacher need not state the reason for taking leave under this section. - I. Professional Development Leave - 1.
+The teacher need not state the reason for taking leave under this section.

+- I. Professional Development Leave - 1.
 Professional leave is provided for professional development, professional organizational activities, and school-related professional activities.
 A teacher may be granted this leave without loss of pay when (1) serving as a representative of the District or (2) attending conferences, workshops, meetings, seminars or other activities related to the teacher's assignment. - J. Political Leave - 1.
 Where time spent in a campaign for the purpose of securing a political office will interfere with the duties of a teacher, a leave of absence should be requested in writing by the teacher/candidate.
 Such leave shall be leave without pay.
 The District shall give written answer to such request for political leave.
 This leave of absence shall be arranged for a definite period of campaigning.
 At the conclusion of the leave, the teacher shall be returned to the former position held immediately prior to the granting of the leave and shall have all benefits accrued as if actively employed. - 2.
 Leave of absence with pay shall be granted for the purpose of holding political office.
 The teacher/office holder shall request in writing a leave within the framework of this policy and shall receive a written response defining the terms of the leave.
-The response shall include reinstatement upon termination of the leave and, where applicable, all benefits accrued as if the teacher were actively employed. - 3.
+The response shall include reinstatement upon termination of the leave and, where applicable, all benefits accrued as if the teacher were actively employed. - a.
+Every effort shall be made to identify an experienced and highly qualified substitute who shall be available on a consistent basis to take over the teaching duties and responsibilities of the teacher while that individual is out on political leave. - b.
+The teacher shall be responsible for meeting with and planning with his/her political leave substitute to ensure the greatest degree of continuity of instruction possible in the absence of the teacher. - 3.
 Leave of absence without pay and accrued benefits shall be granted to teachers who are elected to full-time, salaried positions.
 Upon termination of the leave of absence, the teacher shall be reinstated in the same or similar position according to the personnel needs of the District. - 4.
-Leave of absence with pay shall be granted to teachers who are elected or appointed to part-time, non-salaried positions.
+Leave of absence with pay shall be granted to teachers who are elected or appointed to part-time, nonsalaried positions.
 The number of days granted to teachers under this paragraph will be determined by the Superintendent except that teachers elected to the State Legislature will be limited to the number of days for the regular annual session and any special sessions plus ten (10) additional days.
 Any days granted beyond this number will be without pay.
 The teacher shall maintain the position in the school system normally held when not serving in political office. - 5.
-Application for such leave shall be made to the Superintendent. - K. Sabbatical Leave - 1.
-Dependent upon the availability of non-District funding, a teacher may be granted sabbatical leave with pay.
-Such leave may be for one (1) semester or one (1) year. - 2.
-Only those certified teachers who have been actively employed by the District for at least six (6) continuous contract years preceding the granting of this leave are eligible.
+Application for such leave shall be made to the Superintendent.